meenakshi-sethi/My_SQL_Projects/Walmart_sales_analysis/About_Project.md

 The major objective of this project is to gain a comprehensive understanding of Walmart's sales data to identify various factors that influence sales across different branches.
 This analysis aims to:
 - Identify top-performing products and branches.
-- Understand customer purchasing behavior and preferences.
+- Understand customer behavior analysis and preferences.
 - Analyze the profitability of different products and payment methods.
 - Uncover seasonal sales trends and high-demand periods.